SkygearIO/guides/cloud-db/record-acl/android.md

 ## Record-based ACL of Public

-You can change the record ACL by calling the ACL API on the record and saving it afterwards.
+Public ACL (including `PublicNoAccess`, `PublicReadOnly` and `PublicReadWriteAccess`) define the permission unauthenticated users have.
+You can change the record ACL for Public users as follows:

 ```java
 Record secretNote = new Record("note");